 Founded in 1964, Children Incorporated is an international nonprofit organization that assists impoverished children in the U.S. and abroad.
-Partnering with already-established schools, orphanages, and childcare centers, we facilitate child sponsorships, manage special projects, and maintain special funds for emergency needs that arise for the children we serve.
+Working with already-established schools, orphanages, and childcare centers, we facilitate child sponsorships, manage special projects and maintain special funds for emergency needs that arise for the children we serve.

 WHERE ARE YOU LOCATED?

 Our administrative office is located just outside of Richmond, Virginia in North Chesterfield.
-We maintain nearly 300 program sites in 12 U.S. states and 22 foreign countries.
+We work with 225 affiliated sites in 8 U.S. states, Puerto Rico and 19 foreign countries.